whatwg/streams/README.md

 }

 enum ReadableStreamState {
-    "readable"  // the buffer has something in it; read at will "waiting"   // the source is not ready or the buffer is empty; you should call wait "closed"  // all data has been read from both the source and the buffer "errored"   // the source errored so the stream is now dead }
+    "readable"  // the queue has something in it; read at will "waiting"   // the source is not ready or the queue is empty; you should call wait "closed"  // all data has been read from both the source and the queue "errored"   // the source errored so the stream is now dead }
 ```